 "You're a black hole is what you are!
 And get your hand off of my face!
 I'm not one of your and Kenren's trees to climb!"

 The doors to Konzen's rooms were kicked open with such violence that they almost smashed off their hinges.
 For a moment after Goku could not understand how he had not heard or sensed the intruder.
 However, as he turned to look at who had entered, he understood everything.
-The reason he had not registered the man, who now aimed his gun directly at Konzen, as a threat was the same reason that this same man did not wake up when Goku stole his Maten Scripture.
+The reason Goku had not registered the man that now aimed his gun at Konzen as a threat was the same reason that this same man did not wake up when Goku stole his Maten Scripture.
 To each other they were not threats.
 They never had been.
 How do you register the sun itself as a threat?

-He let go of Konzen – on whose influence he later blamed his present actions – and in one mightily bound made his way across the room, wrapped his arms around the offender, and thus bodily compressed the offender's arms, gun and all, against his sides, rendering him momentarily helpless.
+He let go of Konzen – on whose influence he later blamed his present actions – and in one mightily bound crossed the expanse of the office, wrapped his arms around the offender, and thus bodily compressed the offender's arms, gun and all, against his sides, rendering him momentarily helpless.

 No, he realized only moments later.
 Hugging Sanzo certainly was not the most tactful thing he could have done.